Figur8/treinamentoIonicTitan/README.md

 ### Construction

-To build the project with Ionic, execute the commands below:
+To execute a ionic project, execute the commands below:

 ```
 npm install -g ionic